 Its catastrophic premise sounds similar to the impending doom in Westeros, although Good Omens is a lot more comedic.
 But while Jon Snow is dealing with White Walkers, this series has the Four Horsemen of the Apocalypse.

 Why to watch it: Succession was 2018's sleeper hit and followed the self-absorbed Roy family and their quest for power.
 Their Iron Throne was control of the family company, Waystar Royco, which was headed up by aging patriarch, Logan (Brian Cox).
 The Roys are Lannister-levels heartless, but Succession is a lot more humorous than a typical scene in King's Landing.

 Network: NBC/Syfy, streaming on Netflix

 Why to watch it: A prequel to the legend of King Arthur, Merlin had everything: bad-CGI, talking dragons; literary figures; magical powers; and capes.
-The series aired 2008 from 2012 on the BBC, following a young warlock named Merlin (Colin Morgan) and Prince Arthur (Bradley James) before they rose to prominence in medieval England.
+The series aired from 2008 to 2012 on the BBC and followed a young warlock named Merlin (Colin Morgan) and Prince Arthur (Bradley James) before they rose to prominence in medieval England.
 And Buffy fans will be happy to know that Anthony Head starred as the king of Camelot, Uther Pendragon, who has outlawed magic when the show begins.

 25. 'The Dragon Prince'